-If you left service before 1 January 1991, some of your pension may not increase between your date of leaving and your retirement date.
+^{}If you left service before 1 January 1991, some of your pension may not increase between your date of leaving and your retirement date.
 For further information, please contact TPT.

-Members are entitled to one cash equivalent transfer value free of charge in every 12 month period.
+^{}Members are entitled to one cash equivalent transfer value free of charge in every 12 month period.
 Further transfer values can be provided on request but there will be a charge for each additional one issued in any 12 month period.
-Further details, including charges applicable, are available on request.